Tommy Robinson: Use of false passport

 In October 2012, Robinson was arrested and held on the charge of having entered the United States illegally.
-In September 2012, he had used a passport in the name of Andrew McMaster to board a Virgin Atlantic flight from London Heathrow to New York City, as he had been banned from entering the US due to his criminal record.
+In September 2012, he had used a passport in the name of Andrew McMaster to board a Virgin Atlantic flight from London Heathrow to New York City, as he had been banned from entering the US because of his criminal record.
 Upon arriving at John F. Kennedy International Airport, US Customs and Border Protection officials took his fingerprints, and discovered he was not McMaster.
 After being asked to attend a second interview, he left the airport, entering the US illegally in the process.
 He stayed one night, and returned to the UK the following day using his own passport.

 Robinson pleaded guilty at Southwark Crown Court for using a passport that did not belong to him.
 He was subsequently sentenced in January 2013 to 10 months' imprisonment.
 Judge Alistair McCreath told him: "What you did went absolutely to the heart of the immigration controls that the United States are entitled to have.
 It's not in any sense trivial."
 He was released on an electronic tag on 22 February 2013.

 Through his mother, an Irish immigrant to Britain, Robinson reportedly qualifies for an Irish passport as Stephen Yaxley-Lennon.
-In August 2024, three Irish Teachtai Dála asked the Irish government to investigate the validity of his Irish passport, after it emerged he had given his place of birth as "Ireland".
+In August 2024, three Irish Teachtaí Dála asked the Irish government to investigate the validity of his Irish passport, after it emerged he had given his place of birth as "Ireland".